adityawasudeo/vpn_ondemand/README.md

 It's especially useful if you're a TV show/Movie fan (or live with one) and want to check out Netlix/Amazon Prime catalogs from other countries.
-Also comes in handy for bypassing those annoying Youtube geo-gating rules some publishers like to use.
+Also comes in handy for bypassing those annoying geo-gating rules some websites like to use.

 VPNs run on AWS Linux containers so you only pay for what you use and are more private than third party services.